phantombuster/legacy-docs/api.rst

     GET /api/v1/agent/785/launch.json?command=casperjs&saveLaunchOptions=1&key=YOUR_API_KEY HTTP/1.1
     Host: phantombuster.com

-Please be aware that your key is precious as anyone who knows it can launch your agents.
+Please be aware that your key is precious as anyone who knows it can launch your agents (and do other mean things).
 Do not hesitate to generate a new one if you think it has been compromised.

 Errors
 ------